 Tuition and financial aid

-As a private college, Marianopolis charges tuition and receives partial funding from the provincial government.
-Many Marianopolis students each year receive financial support to offset the cost of tuition, thanks to donations to the Marianopolis Millennium Foundation and to funding from the government’s student loans and bursaries program.
+As a private subsidized college, Marianopolis charges tuition and receives partial funding from the provincial government.
+Each year, many Marianopolis students receive financial support to offset the cost of tuition, thanks to donations to the Marianopolis Millennium Foundation and to funding from the government’s student loans and bursaries program.

 Tuition and fees